Yave-Yu/Mesen-YY/README.md

 # Mesen

 Mesen is a multi-system emulator (NES, SNES, Game Boy, Game Boy Advance, PC Engine, SMS/Game Gear, WonderSwan) for Windows, Linux and macOS.
-Mesen-YY is a fork, may not develop for long time.
+Mesen-YY is a fork, improve some casual play experience, update it with interest.

 ## Compiling